DanielleSucher/Nantucket/README.md

 ## Example results

+Actually, this is interesting.
+I get very different results in the first draft (which entirely skipped all potential limericks that contained words not found in cmudict) and the second draft (which allows non-cmudict words to be in limericks, but not at the end of lines).

 From *Swann's Way* by Proust:

+In the first draft:

 > would be saying What can he be
 > doing just now I do hope he